vdf13/Codingame_puzzle/README.md

   - Lorsqu'on joue au Scrabble©, chaque joueur tire 7 lettres et doit trouver le mot qui permet d'obtenir le meilleur score en utilisant ces lettres.
       - scrabble.py

+* Solid Integer

+  - Number theory
+  - We call an integer solid if it is positive and we do not need to use the digit 0 to write it down in base 10.
+      - solid.py

 * Other puzzle

   - Description